-- Install a field sample of at least 100 square feet at the project or pre-selected area as agreed to by owner's representative, applicator and manufacturer. - Apply material in accordance with written application instructions. - Field sample will be the standard for judging color and texture on remainder of project. - Maintain field sample during construction for workmanship comparison. - Do not alter, move, or destroy field sample until work is completed and approved by Owner's representative.
+- 2. Apply material in accordance with written application instructions. - 3.
+Field sample will be the standard for judging color and texture on remainder of project. - 4.
+Maintain field sample during construction for workmanship comparison. - 5.
+Do not alter, move, or destroy field sample until work is completed and approved by Owner's representative.